-The question this article answers is, “Who can hear the voice of God?”
+Often the question is asked, “Who can hear the voice of God?”
 Some Christians want to know if every Christian should be able to hear the voice of God.
 Others want to know how a Christian can hear the voice of God.
-Therefore, this answer has three parts: a) “Who can hear the Voice of God?” b) “What is the Voice of God” and c) “How To Hear the Voice of God.”
+Therefore, our answer has three parts: a) “Who can hear the Voice of God?” b) “What is the Voice of God?” and c) “How to hear the Voice of God.”

 Who Can Hear the Voice of God?

 The first person who heard the audible voice of God was the first man, Adam.
 Genesis 2:16 records the words that God spoke to him.

 Then the LORD God took the man and put him into the garden of Eden to cultivate it and keep it.
 The LORD God commanded the man, saying, “From any tree of the garden you may eat freely; but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die.”
 Genesis 2:15-17 (NASB)

 Eve was the second person to hear the voice of God (Genesis 3:8-13).
 Cain, their first son, was the next person recorded to hear the voice of God (Genesis 4:1-2, 9).
 Other individuals named in the book of Genesis heard the voice of God also.
 Among the more significant persons in Genesis to hear God’s voice were Noah (Genesis 6:13), Abraham (Genesis 12:1-3), Issac (Genesis 26:24), and Jacob (Genesis 28:13).
 Other Old Testament saints who heard the voice of God include Moses, King David, King Solomon, Daniel, and the prophets.
 The apostles in the New Testament obviously heard the voice of God.
 They walked and talked with Jesus!
 We will not name all of the individuals who heard the voice of God since the list would be too long.